 Komodo Checked ‘Wendy’ Dress (£48) – this checked dress has my name all over it, quite literally.

 Monkee Genes Jeans (£40) – for a smart alternative to denim.

-Here Today, Here Tomorrow Tote Bag (£105) -for carrying sun screen, glasses, a good book and other summer in the park essentials.
+Here Today, Here Tomorrow Tote Bag (£105) -for carrying sunscreen, glasses, a good book, and other ethical summer in the park essentials.